paulaberry/beta_mining/README.md

 * be between 80 and 120 residues long
 * contain 6 instances of 4 or more alpha-helix assigned residues in a row
 * contain multiple alpha-helix assigned residues within 10 angstroms of another alpha-helix assigned residue that is more than 4 residues away

+## Future directions

+Do you have a secondary structure you think might be hiding in monomeric predictions?
+Let me know!

+### To do
+* detailed logging to indicate why different proteins were rejected or not
+* create example notebooks

 ## References